 Figure 6.
 Example of Articulated Concrete Matting Erosion Control (iecsusa.com)

-An articulated concrete block structure must meet the minimum criteria outlined in Table F.1.
-Articulated concrete block structures must be designed by a registered engineer of the State of Texas.
+An articulated concrete block structure must meet the minimum criteria outlined in Table 1 in Appendix F. Articulated concrete block structures must be designed by a professional engineer licensed in the State of Texas.